CrunchyData/pgmonitor/prometheus/README.md

 ##### Minimum Versions

-pgmonitor assumes to be using at least Prometheus 2.0 and Alertmanager 0.12.0 should always use the latest minor versions of both Prometheus and the Alertmanager.
+pgmonitor assumes to be using Prometheus 2.x.
+We recommend to always use the latest minor version of Prometheus.

 ##### User and Configuration Directory Installation